 And contrary to what you will hear out there by some people, there was never anything definitive about who called the Green Berets in.

-Because I have a report that's about four inches thick, and I've gone through it six times, and nobody wants to stake a claim into who called them and why they were there.
+Because I have a report that's about four inches thick, and I've gone through it six times, and nobody wants to stake a claim in that who called them and why they were there.

-Two times, I've filed Freedom of Information Act requests with the Department of the Army, asking for the orders for that Green Beret team on that date.
+Two times I filed Freedom of Information Act requests with the Department of the Army asking for the orders for that Green Beret team on that date.

-And the rangers tell him to go to this place called Rowan's Creek.
+And the rangers tell them to go to this place called Rowan's Creek.

 So mom, dad, kids start walking up this pretty rural area, not a real defined trail, up this slow canyon.